kreteshq/kretes.dev/tutorial/creating-the-application.md

 ---
 pos: 2
 title: Create App
+description: >
+  Learn how to initialize the project structure.
 ---

 This tutorial is work-in-progress.
 The goal is create a task management application as [shown here](https://taski.app/).
 Feedback is welcome!